The Mission

 Lighthouse surf - Photo by Matthew Rumph on Unsplash

-[Lighthouse Photo by Matthew Rumph on Unsplash]
+[Photo by Matthew Rumph on Unsplash]

-Good News,” take up the cross, and follow him WHEREVER HE LEADS.
+Good News,” take up the cross, and follow him “wherever he leads.”

 • Go and teach all nations…to observe all things whatever I have commanded you; and behold, I am with you even unto the end of the age.